CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * I don't know how broken Eclipse/VSCode are
 * Dependency source-remapping and `migrateMappings` are (temporarily?) removed.
 If you're using retro mapping projects other than MCP....... have Fun
 * You can depend on other people's coremods, but you can't develop them (they don't end up in the `coremods` folder where Forge wants to find them)
-* The jar remapper (tiny-remapper) is "too smart" - MCP used a much simpler namefinding algorithm (you might need to worry about [this sort of thing](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1))
+* You might need to worry about [this sort of thing](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1) - I recently redid the mappings system idk if it's still an issue
-* ok this is more of a feature request but...
-Quiltflower lol
-  * This isn't "using shiny new tech for the sake of it", it does successfully do some methods that Fernflower fails to decompile due to the switchmap comedy funny
-  * Quiltflower only runs on java 11 though

 # Differences between this toolchain and period-accurate Forge